dshamaeli/My-Emacs/README.md

 not:see http://ternjs.net/doc/manual.html#configuration for more info

-Step 6: Now Start Emacs.
+Step 5: Now Start Emacs.
 It will load packages automatically.
-You could use "emacs --debug-init" if you get any error.remember that with our shity internet speed in Iran this could take few minutes
+You could use "emacs --debug-init" if you get any error.

 	$ emacs

+Step 6: By default Yasnippet dosent work with JS3-mode but we can simply fix it by:

+	$ cd ~/.emacs.d/elpa/yasnippet-     #use tab for auto compelete
+	$ cd snippets/
+	$ cp -r js2-mode/ js3-mode

-step 5: to test it open a new .js file with your emacs:
+step 7: to test it open a new .js file with your emacs:

 	type > log
 	press (shit+TAB) and what yasnippet could Do.
 Great!!!! isnt it?